 To invest with RealtyMogul, you must make a minimum initial investment of $5,000, but individual investments within the platform can be created with as little as $1,000.
 The platform is available for investment by both accredited and non-accredited investors.
 However non-accredited investors are limited to investing in the MogulREIT 1 offering, while accredited investors can invest in private placements on the platform.

 Investments can be made either in real estate loans or in equity investments.
 Loan investments can run from a few months to as long as a few years.
 The holding period on equity investments ranges from one to ten years.

 You are investing in commercial real estate–including office and retail space–self-storage facilities, and apartment buildings.
 You can invest in the platform through an IRA account, as long as your IRA trustee permits you to do so.

 Related: How to Hold Real Estate in an IRA

 Unlike RealtyShares, RealtyMogul does not have flat investment fees.
-Instead, the fees depend on the type of investments and on the nature of the transaction.
-However you will know what the fees are in connection with each investment before you invest any money.
+Instead, the costs depend on the type of investments and on the nature of the transaction.
+However, you will know what the charges are in connection with each investment before you invest any money.

 When you invest with RealtyMogul, you don’t actually own the underlying real estate.
 Instead, you are holding what is known as a platform note, which is secured by real estate.

 Once on the platform, you can track the details of each investment from the dashboard.
-It reveals the details of a particular investment, including current funding, estimated return, type of property, estimated holding period, and the minimum investment requirements for that particular property type.
+It reveals the details of a particular investment, including current funding, estimated return, type of property, expected holding period, and the minimum investment requirements for that specific property type.